chancez/ganeti_webmgr_cookbook/README.md

 If you use berkshelf, you also will want to install the `berkshelf` gem as well.

-To install dependencies run 'gem install' in the root of the directory.
+To install dependencies run 'bundle install' in the root of the directory.

 Attributes